 A screenshot of the 'flags' that appear on Heritage Register site listings.
 Users click on the label for guidance on what processes apply.

-The Heritage Register provides users with various options to find the property they are looking for.
-They can use the map search on the home page (click here to view) or the simple and advanced options on the search page (click here to view).
-Users must, however, be aware that only a few suburbs have been covered thus far so if a property doesn't appear on the system, it doesn't necessarily mean that no flags apply (users will need to conduct their own research or hire a professional to assist when this happens).
+The Heritage Register provides users with various options to find the property they are looking for including a map search and a google search.
+Users must, however, be aware that only a few suburbs have been covered so if a property doesn't appear on the system, it doesn't necessarily mean that no flags apply (users will need to conduct their own research or hire a professional to assist when this happens).

 A zoomed in portion of the map search.
 Users can pan and zoom to find the property they are looking for.
 The map provides users with road, satellite and hybrid layers.
 The points are colour-coded according to a property's declaration status.